cncf/wg-serverless/proposals/cloudevents/README.md

 In a cloud-native and serverless world the communication between services and functions is done through events and messages, the following document propose a common way to describe and publish an event (the event message and protocol), and a common way to consume an event (the Event API).

+This common definition can allow function portability across platforms and interactions between services on different platforms.

 This document is based on the [Cloud-Native Event Mapping (CNEM)](https://docs.google.com/document/d/1dFfnWnbRDTvGwpwaBsvXRlw0ZyL3xYl7iXhYqbAPJjk/edit?usp=sharing) paper

 ![cloudevents](cloudevents.png)